U.S. Attorney Slams Philadelphia DA Over 'Culture Of Disrespect For Law Enforcement'

 After Hill's arrest, McSwain said federal prosecutors were not confident Krasner would take the case seriously, telling reporters that he was providing "some adult supervision" to Krasner's office as it mulled charges against Hill.

 On Saturday, Krasner's office charged Hill with attempted murder, aggravated assault, recklessly endangering another person and other counts.
-If convicted, Hill, who has a lengthy criminal record, could spend the rest of his life imprisoned.
+If convicted, Hill, who has a lengthy criminal record, could spend the rest of his life in prison.

 The dust-up between the prosecutors is far from the first battle between them.